IBM/sib/README.md

 <!-- License and Authors is optional here, but gives you the ability to highlight who is involed in the project -->
 ## License

-If you would like to see the detailed LICENSE click [here](LICENSE).

 ```text
 Copyright:: 2019- IBM, Inc